kipolovnikov/crumpled-loops/README.md

 # crumpled-loops
 A minimal polymer physics model for ensemble of random loops on a crumpled chain

 It contains a Jupyter notebook for numerical calculation of $P(s)$ for a fractal polymer chain folded into random loops.
-In addition, we provide precalculated contact probabilities for various parameters.
+In addition, we provide precalculated contact probabilities by diagrams for various parameters.

 Parameters of the system:
 - Mean loop size $\lambda$;